andmar8/Cordova-WP-SqlitePlugin/README.md

 ## Known Issues

  - Drop table is not working, looks like a bug in the native SQL library.
-To get around this we empty the tabe instead of dropping it.
+To get around this we empty the table instead of dropping it.

 ## Support